SynTHmotion/.github/profile/README.md

 ## Software
 - Regelungsentwurf in MatLab
-- Programmierung des STM in C
+- Programmierung des STM in C & C++